stackbit-projects/online-shopping-mauritius-85cc0/content/pages/index.md

 more_link_text: Read more
 seo:
   title: 'Online Shopping Mauritius: Online Shops & Delivery Services'
-  description: The preview of the Ampersand theme
+  description: >-
+    Your guide to the growing sector of online shopping in Mauritius.
+We have tested and reviewed the
   extra:
     - name: 'og:type'
       value: website